 Happy Lunar New Year!

-We're raising a glass to the Year of the Tiger with a glass of our 2021 Rosé and these amazing Spicy Pork Wontons. 🐅🥟
+We're raising a glass to the Lunar New Year with Rosé and these amazing Spicy Pork Wontons. 🥟

 Ingredients-Makes 50 Wontons